juanibe/Kubernetes_Certified_Application_Developer/33_Imperative_Commands/CONTENT.md

 `kubectl scale deployment nginx --replicas=4`

-Another way to do this is to save the YAML definition to a file and modify: `kubectl create deployment nginx --image=nginx--dry-run=client -o yaml > nginx-deployment.yaml`.
+Another way to do this is to save the YAML definition to a file and modify: `kubectl create deployment nginx --image=nginx --dry-run=client -o yaml > nginx-deployment.yaml`.
 You can then update the YAML file with the replicas or any other field before creating the deployment.

 ## Service